Eduard Roschmann: Murders and other crimes

 Angrick and Klein name Roschmann among others as responsible for these individual murders.
 Historian Schneider, a survivor of the German ghetto, has stated that it is certain that Roschmann was a murderer, otherwise he never would have risen as high as he did in the SS.
 One documented murder committed by Roschmann, with his subordinates assisted by Scharführer Max Gymnich and Kurt Migge, was that of Arthur Kaufmann, the 17-year-old son of Max Kaufmann, who later came to write one of the first histories of the Holocaust in Latvia.
 Roschmann personally issued the order for this particular murder.
 Kaufmann himself described the murder, which occurred when both of them were housed outside the ghetto at the Sloka work camp, where among other things they were tasked with peat cutting:

 On 20 May 1943 the Commandant of our ghetto, Roschmann, came to Sloka together with his adjutant Gymnich and the SD man Migge.
-They inspected the entire work camp, and on this occasion they discovered that my son and the Mordchelewitz brothers were hoarding fat.
+They inspected the entire work camp, and on this occasion they discovered that my son and the Mordechelewitz brothers were hoarding fat.
 Because all the members of the work crew were working, nobody was present at this inspection.
 A short time later the three of them were taken away, and the murderers immediately placed my son and the Mordechelewitz brothers off to the side next to their vehicle.
 They were ordered to take off their shoes, and from this moment on the "guilty ones" knew they were going to be shot.
 The Mordechelewitz brothers tried to escape.
 The guards ran after them and shot them.
 By contrast, my son behaved like a hero.
 He was much too proud to beg for mercy.
 He was killed immediately with a shot to the back of the neck.
 When everyone came back from work in the evening, the mood was very low.
 My son had been the work crew's favourite, and his death was deeply mourned.